Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 ## 1.4 Run Tests

-  1. Ensure that the following RPMs are installed and SSPL service is Active.
+  1. Ensure that the following RPMs are installed and CORTX-Monitor service is Active.

      - `cortx-sspl-1.0.0-XXXX.el7.noarch.rpm` and,
      - `cortx-sspl-test-1.0.0-XXXX.el7.noarch.rpm`